-Recent winners of the Bell Travel Grant award include several graduate students working on doctoral dissertations and professors of history pursuing research on a variety of environmental topics:
+Recent winners of the Bell Travel Grant award include several graduate students working on doctoral dissertations, and others pursuing research on a variety of environmental history topics:

 Jennifer Dunn is a postdoctoral researcher at Michigan Technological University.
 Her research focuses on the history of forest management policies of the national forests in Montana during Orville Daniels' tenure as forest supervisor.
 Daniels was supervisor of the Bitterroot National Forest from 1970 to 1974, during the clearcutting controversy, and was also a key player in challenging the long-time wildland fire policy.
 He then served on the Lolo National Forest from 1974 to 1994.

 Kendra Smith-Howard, Associate Professor at University at Albany, State University of New York, conducted research for a book project tentatively entitled “The Dirty History of Cleaning Up.”
 The book tracks the history of changing cleaning technologies and industries in the United States, including the shifting environmental footprint of disposable paper products used for cleaning, such as paper towels, disposable handkerchiefs, and disposable diapers.